adaptris/interlok-docs/docs/pages/cookbook/cookbook-http-server.md

 If you have a ROOT.war in your installation, and intend on having that in production, then just edit the existing `webdefault.xml` that is referenced by your jetty configuration files (usually _config/webdefault.xml_) and add the filter (as per the jetty [cross origin filter documentation][]).
 You can add any filter you wish

-{% include tip.html content="Other filters like the DoS filter / QoS filter can be added in the same way" %}
+?> **TIP** Other filters like the DoS filter / QoS filter can be added in the same way

 If you will not have ROOT.war in your production environment; then you need to create a `jetty-webdefault.xml` that is available on the classpath (assuming a standard installation, putting it into the _config_ directory should be enough) and add the filter as per the jetty documentation.

-{% include note.html content="pre 3.7.3; you will need a `com/adaptris/core/management/webserver/jetty-webdefault-failsafe.xml` file on the classpath rather than jetty-webdefault.xml" %}
+?> **NOTE** pre 3.7.3; you will need a `com/adaptris/core/management/webserver/jetty-webdefault-failsafe.xml` file on the classpath rather than jetty-webdefault.xml

 ## Access Control